Hi, I'm Cristina Marie

 Why I Started This Blog

-From childhood into adulthood, I have kept a journal.
+Since childhood, I have kept a journal.

-I have also used journaling as a way to sort out my thoughts, to create a listener for myself in my most lonely times.
-There are so many lessons that I learned during those 8 months that I wish I could have learned sooner.
-During that time, I promised myself that I would put these lessons into writing so that whoever needs to read it, can hopefully find it sooner than I did.
+During low times, sometimes the biggest lessons are learned.
+Those 8 months allowed me to learn lessons that I wish I could have learned sooner.
+During that time, I promised myself that I would put these lessons into writing so that whoever needed to read it, can hopefully find it sooner than I did.

-I created this blog as a place where I can create conversation around all the different facets of being human.
 Share the lessons I’ve learned from both the highs and the lows with those that need to hear it.
 Share my observations and perspectives and hear others’.
-Share recipes I’ve learned, books that I love, and stories to entertain.
+Share advice I’ve learned along the way, tips on things I have spent time digging into, and just simply share in things I love to learn about – quality of life, music, books, being outside, biking, wellness, food, and culture.

 I am fascinated by this beautiful world we all live in.
 I wish to share this fascination with anyone who will listen.